-CPRIT is governed by Health and Safety Code: Chapter 102.
-Legislation from the 83rd Texas Legislature modified that code to include enhancements to CPRIT's governance and operations.
+Chapter 102 of the Texas Health & Safety Code governs CPRIT.
+Legislation adopted in 2013 modified the statute to include enhancements to CPRIT's governance and operations.
 One of the specific enhancements requires CPRIT's Oversight Committee to establish program priorities on an annual basis.
-The priorities are intended to provide transparency in how the Oversight Committee directs the orientation of the agency's funding portfolio between and within its three programs as well as guide CPRIT staff and Review Councils on the development and issuance of program-specific Requests for Applications (RFAs) and the evaluation of applications submitted in response to those RFAs.
+The Oversight Committee uses the priorities to provide transparency in how it directs the orientation of the agency's funding portfolio between and within its three programs as well as guide CPRIT staff and the peer review panels on the development and issuance of program-specific Requests for Applications (RFAs) and the evaluation of applications submitted in response to those RFAs.

-The Oversight Committee priorities are to be reviewed and adjusted annually as circumstances change and new information is found concerning cancer-related advances in prevention, academic research and product development research.
+The Oversight Committee will review its priorities annually and adjust as circumstances change and to incorporate the latest information concerning cancer-related advances in prevention, academic research, and product development research.